An online learning approach to dynamic pricing and capacity sizing in service systems: Introduction

 In this paper \textit{we propose an online learning framework designed for solving Problem} \eqref{eq: maximizing revenue}.
-In contrast to the aforementioned heavy-traffic method, our online learning approach has two main appeals: (i) It does not require any asymptotic scaling so it can apply to service systems having smaller scales; and (ii) it does not require the distributional information of the service and interarrival times beyond their means, hence this is a more robust method.
-According to our online learning algorithm, the $GI/GI/1$ queue will be operated in successive cycles, where in each cycle the service provider's decisions on the service fee $p$ and service capacity $\mu$, deemed the best by far, are obtained using the system's data collected in previous operational cycles.
-Data hereby include (i) the number of customers who join for service, (ii) customers' waiting times, and (iii) the server's busy time, which are all easy to collect.
+According to our online learning algorithm, the $GI/GI/1$ queue will be operated in successive cycles, where in each cycle the service provider's decisions on the service fee $p$ and service capacity $\mu$, {deemed the best by far}, are obtained using the system's data collected in previous operational cycles.
+Data hereby include (i) the number of customers who join for service, (ii) customers' waiting times, and (iii) the server's busy time, all of which are easy to collect.
 Newly generated data, which represent the response from the (random and complex) environment to the present operational decisions, will be used to obtain improved pricing and staffing policies in the next cycle.
-In this way the service provider can dynamically interact with the environment so that the operational decisions can evolve and eventually approach the optimal solutions to Problem \eqref{eq: maximizing revenue}. {At the beginning of each} cycle $k$, the service provider's decisions $(p_k,\mu_k)$ will be computed and enforced throughout the cycle.
-At the heart of our procedure for computing $(p_k,\mu_k)$ is to obtain an improved estimator for $H_{{k-1}}$, the gradient of the objective function of \eqref{eq: maximizing revenue}, using past experience.
+In this way the service provider can dynamically interact with the environment so that the operational decisions can evolve and eventually approach the optimal solution. {At the beginning of each} cycle $k$, the service provider's decisions $(p_k,\mu_k)$ will be computed and enforced throughout the cycle.
+At the heart of our procedure for computing $(p_k,\mu_k)$ is to obtain a sufficiently accurate estimator $H_{{k-1}}$ for the gradient of the objective function of \eqref{eq: maximizing revenue}, using past experience.
 Specifically, our online algorithm will update $(p_k, \mu_k)$ according to

+where $\eta_k$ is the updating step size for cycle $k$.
+We call this algorithm \textit{Gradient-based Online Learning in Queue} (GOLiQ).